rjperez94/DecisionTree/README.md

 ## Notes

-You can change the files the program reads/looks for by changing:
+- You can change the files the program reads/looks for by changing:
   - `private static final String TRAINSET_FILENAME = "hepatitis-training.dat";`
   and
   -	`private static final String TESTSET_FILENAME = "hepatitis-test.dat";`

   ...to the respective file names in `data/golf` or `data/hepa` directory

+- Click <a href='https://github.com/rjperez94/DecisionTree/blob/master/algorithm.gif'>here</a> for the algorithm used